infinum/eightshift-docs/website/blog/2022-03-03-adding-blocks-wpcli.md

 ### Adding new component and block in our project

 Let's say we need a Quote block in our project.
-After going through the documentation of Quote block, we see that we have one dependency, and that is Quote component.
+After going through the documentation of the Quote block, we see that we have one dependency, and that is the Quote component.
 So, to make Quote block available in our project, we need two WP-CLI commands:

 ```bash
 wp boilerplate use_component --name=quote